 The importer or manufacturer doesn’t get to choose just any laboratory to test the product either-you have to use one of the CPSC’s accredited laboratories.

-Product tests make sure that the toy is safe for the age of child it is intended for, doesn’t contain small parts or choking hazards for children of that age group, and that the product doesn’t contain any potentially toxic or dangerous substances.
+Product tests make sure that the toy is safe for the child age range it is intended for, doesn’t contain small parts or choking hazards for children of that age group, and that the product doesn’t contain any potentially toxic or dangerous substances.

 Make sure to choose a manufacturer or supplier that provides toys and children’s products that are compliant with the CPSC rules-otherwise you might find yourself in business with a company that cannot produce goods to the American standard.
 When you are visiting or contacting manufacturers, only consider those that produce goods to CPSIA standard, and that can show evidence of this.